 PDF download Download Article

-• Thus, we’ve provided a basic Attack on Titan watch order for you, if you’d rather skip all the movies and extra content—as well as a watch list including all that stuff if you’re a completionist.
+• We’ve provided a basic Attack on Titan watch order for you, if you’d rather skip all the movies and extra content—as well as a watch list including all that stuff if you’re a completionist.

 • Ultimately, it’s your call if you’d rather stick with the series or watch all the extras, too!